/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Practical Information

-• A moderate amount of walking at archaeological sites, many of which are extensive and unsheltered.
+• negotiate challenging historic and archaeological sites many of which are large and unsheltered.

 Tour Price & Inclusions